David

 his grandchildren.
 He attended Pershing Jr High and obtained his

-Masters of Accounting from the Univ of Houston in 1963.
+Masters of Accounting from the Univ of Ho

-on December 5, 2014 at home in Richmond, TX.
-Details via the links
+on July 28, 2010 at home in Sugar Land, TX.
+Details via his FindAGrave memorial.

 Our classmate Cathryn Meldrum (Conrad) passed away on January 16, 2022, after